klabrooy/klbkbd/src/pages/services/index.md

 klb offers a range of mechanical keyboard services including switch modding.

-Each switch will be modded with the finest attention to detail.
+Each switch is modded with the finest attention to detail.

 | Service prices       |                        |                        |
 | -------------------- | ---------------------- | ---------------------- |